spectraldesign/FeedApp/README.md

 ![example workflow](https://github.com/P1T1B0Y98/FeedApp/actions/workflows/dotnet.yml/badge.svg)                                                         ![example workflow](https://github.com/P1T1B0Y98/FeedApp/actions/workflows/node.js.yml/badge.svg)

-DAT250 project in which we were to create an API, a frontend and integration with messaging services and IoT-devices for an application which allows a user to create polls (with yes/no votes), vote on polls and manage polls.
+DAT250 project in which we were to create an API, a frontend, and integration with messaging services and IoT-devices for an application which allows a user to create polls (with yes/no votes), vote on polls and manage polls.

 The application is deployed to Azure, with the backend hosted as an App service and the frontend as a static web page:
 - [Deployed API](https://feedapplication.azurewebsites.net/swagger/index.html)